LiskHQ/lisk-contracts/README.md

 5. To create and launch a private test L2 network, execute the script: `./runL2TestNetwork.sh`
 6. To deploy all smart contracts, execute the scripts: `./1_deployTokenContracts.sh`, `./2_deployStakingAndGovernance.sh`, `./3_deployVestingWallets.sh` and `./4_deployClaimContract`.

-## Deployment on Public Test Network
+## Deploying on Public Test Network

 **NOTE**: To successfully deploy all smart contracts and execute the required transactions, the deployer (specified by `PRIVATE_KEY` in the `.env` file) must have funds available in its address.
 This implies that a private key with a sufficient balance on both public test networks is required.